NigelEarle/AWS-CSA-Notes-2018/EC2/README.md

 **_Use Cases_**

 - Perfect for users that want the low cost and flexibility of EC2 without any of the up front payment or long term commitment
-- Applications with short term, spiky or unpredictable workloads that cannot be interrupted
+- Applications with short term, spikey or unpredictable workloads that cannot be interrupted
 - Applications being developed or tested on EC2 for the first time

 ### Reserved